-At the February 16, 2004 meeting the Board of Directors approved a proposal to compensate each non-employee Director elected at the Annual Shareholders Meeting for 2004 at the rate of \$15,000 per annum and 8,000 options with one year vesting.
+At the May 11, 2004 meeting the Board of Directors approved a proposal to compensate each non-employee Director a retainer of \$15,000 per annum, a per meeting fee ranging from \$600 to \$1,000 and 8,000 options with one year vesting.
 In 2003 and 2002, the Company paid non-employee directors \$15,000 and \$12,000, respectively and granted them in each year 8,000 options as compensation for their services.
 Directors who are employees of the Company are not separately compensated for their service on the Board of Directors.

-All options granted to non-employee directors have an exercise price equal to the fair market value of the Common Stock on the date of grant and a term of 10 years.
+All options granted to non-employee directors have an exercise price equal to the fair market value of the Common Stock on the date of grant and a term of 5 years.